bioc/oncoscanR/README.md

 ## Description
-OncoscanR is an R package to handle Copy Number Variation analyses originating from the Applied Biosystems:TM: OncoScan:TM: CNV Assay.
-It allows computation of different homologous recombination deficiency (HRD) scores, including the nLST score used by the Geneva HRD test [Christinat et al., JCO PO 2023], and the tandem duplication plus score (TDplus) to identify CDK12-mutated tumors [Popova et al., Cancer Res 2016].
+OncoscanR is an R package to handle Copy Number Variation analyses originating from the Applied Biosystems™️ OncoScan™️ CNV Assay.
+It allows computation of different homologous recombination deficiency (HRD) scores[Telli 2016], including the nLST score used by the Geneva HRD test[Christinat 2023], and the tandem duplication plus score (TDplus) to identify CDK12-mutated tumors [Popova 2016].

 The package also allows for identification of arm-level alterations (e.g. gain of chromosome arm 1p).

-**IMPORTANT**: The package expects as input the text exported file from ChAS (Chromosome Analysis Suite; the Applied Biosystems:TM: software to identify CNV segments from the OncoScan:TM: CNV Assay).
+**IMPORTANT**: The package expects as input the text exported file from ChAS (Chromosome Analysis Suite; the Applied Biosystems™️ software to identify CNV segments from the OncoScan™️ CNV Assay).
 The package assumes that all segments given in the file are correct and true.
 The ChAS text file has to contain the columns `Type`, `CN State` and `Full Location` (to setup in ChAS).
 Any text file that complies with this structure should work equally well.